-The Bati are traditionally cooked in an Earthen Oven and roasted on “dung cakes”!
+The Bati is traditionally cooked in an Earthen Oven and roasted on “dung cakes”!
 This is an interesting method of cooking frequently used in rural areas all around the world.
 The women of the village will collect cow (or buffalo) dung and shape it into balls which are then left to dry out.
-Subsequently it’s eventually used as fuel, including to cook with.
+Subsequently, it’s eventually used as fuel, including to cook with.
 Don’t worry – today we’ll be using a normal oven!

 Perhaps nothing in the world is more comforting than a pot of steaming dal and some good bread.

 What is the story behind Dal Bati Churma?

 Our story starts in the times of the Bappa Rawal, the founder of the Mewar kingdom during the Guhila dynasty of Rajasthan.
 It’s said that it is during this dynasty Bati was first discovered.
 In the hot and arid climate, the soldiers would bury dough-balls in the scorching desert sand every morning, and by the evening the burning midday sun would have cooked the Bati.
 They would then enjoy it dunked in ghee and served with Curd (fresh, thick yogurt).
 Who knows if these folk tales are true, but it does lend a certain romanticism to the meal!
 Most importantly, there’s no question that it’s essential to the cuisine and soul of Rajasthan.

 Rajasthan – which quite literally means Land of the Kings – is well known for its cuisine which is highly influenced by the royal, extravagant meals of the Rajputs.
 The delicious combination of Panchmel Dal and Bati was said to have been brought into popularity during the Gupta dynasty and has been a mainstay in the cuisine ever since.